rgarcia2304/recipe-marketplace/README.md

 **Microservices vs Monolith**
 This project is microservices by design choice, not necessity.
-The goal was to understand how distributed systems work at a production level — gRPC inter-service communication, event driven architecture, service discovery, distributed transactions.
+The goal was to understand how distributed systems work at a production level, gRPC inter-service communication, event driven architecture, service discovery, distributed transactions.

-For the actual use case a monolith would have been the correct technical decision.
-It would eliminate network latency between services, remove the need for Consul, simplify deployment, and reduce complexity significantly.
+For the acutal use case a monolith would have been the correct technical decision.
+It would eliminate network latency between services, remove the need for Consul, make deployment simpler, and reduce complexity.

 ---

 ## Running Locally